The difference between cleaning, sanitising, disinfecting, and sterilising

 - The dwell time on the surface

 Sterilisation is typically used only in hospital and high grade medical or scientific environments.
-The sterilisation process is a level up from disinfection, as it destroys all microorganisms on the surface of an article or in a fluid preventing any disease transmission arising from the use of that item.
-Sterilisation is achieved by a variety of means including heat, high pressure, chemicals, irradiation, and filtration.
-Due to the higher process costs, sterilisation is not normally used in the commercial cleaning and maintenance field of operations.
+The sterilisation process is a level up from disinfection as it destroys all microorganisms on a surface or in a fluid, preventing any disease from being transmitted.

 Sterilisation can be achieved with heat, high pressure, chemicals, irradiation, and filtration.
 Due to the higher process costs, it's not normally used in commercial cleaning and maintenance.